ag-csw/aspect-owl-protege/README.md

-# aspect-owl-protege
+# aspectAssertionAxiom-owl-protege
-A Protégé plug-in for aspect-oriented ontology development.
+A Protégé plug-in for aspectAssertionAxiom-oriented ontology development.